 Top 6 Training Tips for Successful Dog Training

-So you just acquired a new dog or puppy and you know that you must provide him with food and water, but did you know the dog's greatest need is for companionship?
+So you just acquired a new dog or puppy and you know that you must provide him with food and water, but did you know a dog's greatest need is for companionship?
 That's right, companionship is more important to your dog than food.
 That is a fact!

 I have a couple of acquaintances and colleagues that are Veterinarians.
 Recently I interviewed one to give my clients a look into that profession.